-Mercifully metal fear can now be overcome quickly and easily if you choose the right approach.
+Mercifully metal phobia can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Metal Fear can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Metal Phobia can be overcome

 About the Fear